-Department of Defense (DoD) Sustainable Product Purchasing
+Department of Defense Sustainable Product Purchasing

-The Department’s vision of sustainability is to maintain the ability to operate into the future without decline either in the mission or in the natural and manufactured systems that support it.
-DoD embraces sustainability as a means of improving mission accomplishment.
+The Department’s vision of sustainability is to maintain the ability to operate into the future without decline either in the mission or in the natural and man-made systems that support it.
+The Department of Defense (DoD) embraces sustainability as a means of improving mission accomplishment.

-The Department of Defense (DoD) established a sustainable product purchasing program to enhance and sustain mission readiness through cost effective acquisition that achieves compliance and reduces resource consumption and solid and hazardous waste generation.
+The DoD established a sustainable product purchasing program to enhance and sustain mission readiness through cost effective acquisition that achieves compliance and reduces resource consumption and solid and hazardous waste generation.
 Sustainable product purchasing efforts span from transportation and energy to recycled and biobased content.

 The Department serves as a leader in sustainable product purchasing through goals for compliance with Federal and DoD programs.

 DoD Sustainable Product Purchasing Sites and Information

-- Defense Procurement and Acquisition Policy
+- Defense Pricing and Contracting

-- Sustainable Procurement Program
+- DoD Sustainable Procurement Program

-- Sustainable Products Center
+- DoD Sustainable Products Center

-- Sustainable Product Demonstrations
+- DoD Sustainable Product Demonstrations

 DoD Sustainable Product Purchasing Plans, Guidance, and Policies